Malmquist lifted his head off the floor in a daze as he regained consciousness. “Where am I?”

 “L’eunuco ha preso uno della sua eta’,” murmured another, with a laugh.

 They lit an oil lamp, and the room revealed a group of startled young men wearing simple tunics, lying on thin pallets.
-“Di dove sei?” they asked.
+“Di dove sei?”

 “Would you please tell me what the hell is going on?
 I was just in Gary, Indiana, in the future.
 Escaping from Gary.
 And then I must have blacked out.
 Am I shot?”